JaredBeluzi/Windows-RAM-Monitoring/README.md

 ## How does it work?

-1. START.bat
+### START.bat

-Started via Task Scheduler (Aufgabenplanung) every day in the morning at 06:00.
+- should be started via Task Scheduler every day in the morning, e.g. at 06:00.
-Starts logging.bat.
+- starts logging.bat

-2. logging.bat
+### logging.bat

-Retrieves list of all processes with users and RAM usage once every minute and writes it into logging.csv.
+- retrieves list of all processes with users and RAM usage once every minute and writes it into a logging.csv.
+- runs until 20:00
-Runs until 20:00.
-After that process stops and data_transformation.py starts.
+- process stops and data_transformation.py starts

-3. data_transformation.py
+### data_transformation.py

+- loads logging.csv into a pandas dataframe
-Loads logging.csv in python, corrects some mistakes in the data and aggregates them to save disk space.
+- corrects some mistakes in the data
+- aggregates data to save some disk space
-Aggregated data is added to logging_hist.csv.
+- aggregated data is added to a logging_hist.csv